Did you know?

 Governance – Belgium expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Belgium, 46% of people say they trust their political institutions, less than the OECD average of 56%.
+Trust in government is essential for social cohesion and well-being.
+In Belgium, 55% of people say they trust their national government, more than the OECD average of 39%.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
 In the most recent elections for which data is available, voter turnout in Belgium was 89% of those registered.
 This figure is one of the highest in the OECD area, where average turnout is 72%.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.